 When making quick soups like this one where you’re not really simmering anything, it’s important to use a broth that has a lot of flavor to begin with.
 It’s what lets you get away with such a quick preparation that still tastes delicious.
 I suggest buying a handful of brands from the store and doing your own taste test.
 I have found that brands vary hugely in terms of richness and flavor.
 I tend to like Swanson and Imagine.

 How to Make It Step by Step

-Place chopped onion, carrots, and celery into a large pot with a tablespoon of butter or olive oil.
-Add some fresh thyme and fresh rosemary, then season with salt and pepper.
+Place chopped onion, carrots, and celery into a large pot or dutch oven with a tablespoon of butter or olive oil.
+Add some fresh thyme and fresh rosemary, then season with salt and black pepper.

-Cook the vegetables and herbs over medium heat for about 10 minutes, until softened, then add chicken broth.
+Cook the vegetables and herbs over medium heat for about 10 minutes, until softened, then add chicken broth or chicken stock.

 Bring the liquid to a boil, then reduce to a simmer.

-Then add a couple cups of fresh spinach leaves at the end.
+Then add a couple cups of fresh baby spinach leaves at the end.

 After a minute, the chicken should be heated through, and you can make any final seasoning adjustments as desired.